jkorb/logicalmethods.ai/content/exercises/logic-and-ai/index.md

 ## c.)

-C'mon, if _you_ build an AGI (artificial general intelligence), pigs can fly.
-So, you didn't build an AGI.
+If you did _that_, pigs can fly.
+So, you didn't do it.

 ## d.)

-Every successful AGI is logic-based.
-So there _is_ at least one  successful AGI.
+All software has bugs.
+So, this software has bugs, too.

+## e.)

+A thinking computer is not a computer anymore.
+So it's impossible to teach a computer how to think.

 ## Solution {#validitySolution .solution}

+# Deductive and inductive inference

+Provide an argument that every deductively valid inference is also inductively valid.
+Does the converse also hold?

+# Expert systems

-# Thinking fast and slow
+# Thinking, Fast and Slow

 Give at least 3 new examples of:

 ## a.)

-system-1 thinking,
+System 1

 ## b.)

-system-2 thinking.
+System 2

 # Research { .research }

-_Note_: These questions _require_ you to research the answer yourself using reliable academic sources.
+_Note_: These questions require you to do your own research, using reliable academic sources.
 You need to reference your sources!

 ## Decidability